MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/containerd.md

 ![Containerd based container environments](media/containerd-platform.png)

 While runHCS and containerd both can manage on any Windows system Server 2016 or later, supporting Pods (groups of containers) required breaking changes to container tools in Windows.
 CRI support is available on Windows Server 2019/Windows 10 1809 and later.

-## HCS

-We have two wrappers available on GitHub to interface with the HCS.
-Since the HCS is a C API, wrappers make it easy to call the HCS from higher level languages.

-### HCSShim

-HCSShim is written in Go and it's the basis for runhcs.
-Grab the latest from AppVeyor or build it yourself.

-Check it out in [GitHub](https://github.com/microsoft/hcsshim).

-### dotnet-computevirtualization

-> !NOTE this is a reference implementation - use it for dev/test only.

-dotnet-computevirtualization is a C# wrapper for the HCS.

-Check it out on [GitHub](https://github.com/microsoft/dotnet-computevirtualization).

-If you want to use the HCS (either directly or via a wrapper), or you want to make a Rust/Haskell/InsertYourLanguage wrapper around the HCS, please leave a comment.

-For a deeper look at the HCS, watch [John Stark’s DockerCon presentation](https://www.youtube.com/watch?v=85nCF5S8Qok).